abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * As-d: Version with d electrons in valence.
 Recommended for GS applications.
     Require GW version

-  * As-spd-high has good logders but it's hard
+  * As-spd-high has good logders but it's hard and model core is peaked

 ## Se